shawaf/smart-bookmark-chrome/README.md

 - **Metadata capture:** Stores domain, description/OG data, keyword hints, and a text snippet for at-a-glance context.
 - **Folder explorer:** Popup lists all smart folders and lets you open bookmarked sites directly.
 - **Full manager page:** A “See all” link opens a tab that shows every smart folder with controls to edit titles, add notes/tags, or delete bookmarks/folders.
+- **Drag-and-drop organizer:** Grid-based manager handles lots of folders at once, lets you drag bookmarks onto any folder to move them, or pick a new folder while editing metadata.
 - **Lightweight heuristics:** No external APIs required; categorization runs locally using keyword matching.

 ## Project structure